filips123/PWAsForFirefox/docs/docs/user-guide/browser.md

     with a tiling window manager, and can cause problems otherwise.
 When the icon bar is hidden, you will not be able to access Firefox icons and menus.

+!!! warning

+    When the icon bar is hidden, popups for installing extensions, granting site permissions and others will not work.
+Before doing actions that open popups, you need to temporarily enable the icon bar.

 Determines whether hiding the icon bar is allowed and displays an option in the customize page.

 This does *not* hide the icon bar on its own.
 It only adds an entry to the "toolbars" menu